Ottmar Bühler: Life

-Ottmar Bühler was born in Zürich.
-His father was a professor of Forestry at Tübingen.
-Despite his being born in Switzerland, Bühler's father had been born in Württemberg, and it was in Tübingen that he grew up and attended school (Gymnasium).
-His subsequent period as a student of Jurisprudence took in Tübingen, Munich and Berlin.
+Ottmar Bühler was born in Zurich.
+His father was a professor of Forestry at the University of Tübingen.
+Despite him being born in Switzerland, Bühler's father had been born in Württemberg, and it was in Tübingen that he grew up and attended school (Gymnasium).
+His subsequent period as a student of Jurisprudence was at the University of Tübingen, the Ludwig-Maximilians-Universität München (LMU Munich), and the Friedrich Wilhelm University of Berlin.
 He undertook his "Referendariat" (practical training) between 1908 and 1911, and then received his doctorate in 1911 for work on the nineteenth century evolution of civil law jurisdiction with regard to the administration of the law in Württemberg.
 Two years later, in 1913, he gained his habilitation (higher academic qualification) from the University of Breslau (as Wrocław was then known).
 His dissertation was entitled (applying a loose translation), "Subjective public law and its protection in the administrative jurisdiction" He also received his "public law" teaching certificate at this time.

 War broke out towards the end of July 1914.
 Bühler ended up as a "first lieutenant".
 However, between 1914 and 1916 he worked in the civil administration for occupied Belgium.
 It was only in 1916 that he was called up for service in the army, after which he earned himself an Iron Cross (medal).
 War ended in 1918 to be followed by a succession of revolutionary uprisings across many parts of Germany.
 It was in the chaos of those times that Bühler was elected a lieutenant, although the rank was awarded only retrospectively, in 1922.

 On 16 January 1920 Ottmar Bühler was appointed to an extraordinary professorship in public law at the University of Münster.
 He became a lecturer in administrative law and, more particularly, tax law, labour and industrial law and civil/public law.
 The focus of his own research was already on tax law.
 In 1922 he was appointed to a full professorship in public law at Halle.
 Nevertheless, by the end of 1923 he had already returned to the University of Münster where now he took on a full professorship in the same topic.
 His own pursuit of research in tax law forced the university to incorporate the subject on the public law syllabus and the scope of his own teaching in a way that was at that time innovative.